-6.2.
+6.3.
 Deploying to WildFly

-To deploy the examples to WildFly, you'll need WildFly 8.0.0.Final [http://wildfly.org/downloads/] or above.
+To deploy the examples to a WildFly instance, you'll need to download WildFly [http://wildfly.org/downloads/] first.
 The good news is that there are no additional modifications you have to make to the server.
 It's ready to go!